-- Laboratory coats, gowns, smocks, uniforms, or other appropriate protective clothing must be used in the work area.
-Protective clothing may not be worn outside of the work area and must be decontaminated before being laundered. - The appropriate combination of protective eyewear (goggles), mask, and/or a face shield must be worn when there is potential for a splash of potentially infectious material.
+Laboratory coats, gowns, smocks, uniforms, or other appropriate protective clothing must be used in the work area.
+Protective clothing may not be worn outside of the work area.
+See the EHS SOP, Handling Laundry Potentially Contaminated with Bloodborne Pathogens.

+- The appropriate combination of protective eyewear (goggles), mask, and/or a face shield must be worn when there is potential for a splash of potentially infectious material.
 Safety glasses are not appropriate eye protection to protect against liquid splashes and aerosols. - Protective gloves must be used when handling potentially infectious materials.
 Disposable gloves must not be washed or decontaminated for re-use; must be changed when known to be contaminated; and must be removed before leaving the laboratory.
 Hands must be washed thoroughly with soap and water after removing gloves and before leaving the laboratory.